franknobel/test1/README.md

 The goal is to create a simple RESTful api that provide above endpoint. consider all things you need a production ready project needs for them.

+when you complete the project create a PR and send it for our review.

 ## Models

 this project is going to work with Monogdb as data storage.